 Arriving back in Kenya from Ethiopia was an entire new set of problems.
-Due to increased security restriction, I was in Nairobi for the morning and then had to find a place to crash since I couldn’t in Nairobi.
-So began my first experience of PC couch surfing, and coming back my bags were twice as heavy and I had one extra bag due to souvenirs.
+Due to increased security restriction, I was in Nairobi for the morning and then had to find a place to crash since I couldn’t stay in Nairobi.

-My first destination was to Jen’s site.
-Other than be entirely ripped off, it was a fun visit.
+My first destination was to Jens’ site.
+Other than be entirely ripped off (it’s PC it happens!), it was a fun visit.
 The next day I hit the road again and from a matatu to a bus, I made my way to Lori’s site outside of Kisumu.
-At this point I was exhausted and looking forward to not be traveling, but still had two more days ahead of me.
+At this point I was looking forward to not be traveling with all my luggage but still had two more days ahead of me.

 I managed to navigate to the matatu which would take me to Shawna’s site.
 I arrived in good time and was greeted by her entourage of kids.
 We decided on dinner in town and enjoyed a hilarious show by two Kenyans who just happened to think it was so much better to join us for dinner.
 We were pretty bad ass when we made them bring a table to the roof to enjoy dinner and drinks.
 I bid her farewell the next afternoon and onto my final destination to the computer camp.